K-Sharma95/School_District_Analysis/README.md

 changing or manipulating data, and seeing how these changes affect the bigger picture.

 # Results
-Upon finding evidence of academic dishonesty in the
+Upon finding evidence of academic dishonesty in the test scores of Thomas High School ninth graders, both the math and reading score are compromised.This can be observed in the
+[Resources/students_complete.csv](Resources/students_complete.csv).Our client Maria has tasked us with removing these score, replacing them with a "NaN' value, and then re-analyzing the data from there.
+After doing so, we can observe the following;

 * How is the district summary affected?

 * How is the school summary affected?